auth0/docs/articles/universal-login/index.md

 - [Lock (Passwordless Mode)](/hosted-pages/login/lock-passwordless) - Lock in Passwordless Mode uses the same Lock interface, but rather than offering identity providers as login options, will simply ask the user to enter an email or SMS number to begin a passwordless authentication transaction.
 - [Auth0.js](/hosted-pages/login/auth0js) - Auth0.js is the SDK used for interacting with the Auth0 [authentication API](/api/authentication).
 Primarily, you would use the SDK if you need to build your own custom login UI, or implement more complex functionality than simply allowing your users to login.

-### 3. Configure the application

-CODE PICKER SHOWING EXAMPLES OF CALLING /AUTHORIZE FROM YOUR APP
-* Auth0.js
-* API Request (use like node or curl or w/e)
-* Swift
-* Android

-## Universal Login and Custom Domains

-Blurb

-## Troubleshooting

-* Foo
-* Bar
+#### Modify the code of the login page

+If you intend to customize the login page, once you have chosen a template, you may use it as a guide.
+If you are using Lock or Auth0.js in your login page, you may look at the [Lock Configuration Guide](/libraries/lock/v11/configuration) or the [Auth0.js documentation](/libraries/auth0js/v9).

+You may perform whatever CSS customizations that you like, as long as they are included in this one file.

-## Extensions of Universal Login
+## Other facets of Universal Login

 Auth0 offers you the ability to customize and display several pages containing Auth0-related functionality and to which Auth0 redirects your users during the authorization process, other than just the login page.
-You can create the following types of pages from your [Dashboard](${manage_url}):
+You can modify the following types of pages from your [Dashboard](${manage_url}):

 * [Login Page](#auth0-universal-login)
 * [Password Reset Page](/universal-login/password-reset)